tumblr/colossus/docs/quickstart.md

 TelnetReply("Bye!").onWrite(OnWriteAction.Disconnect)
 {% endhighlight %}

-`onWrite` is not a method of `TelnetReply`, but actually we are uising Scala's type-lifting pattern to lift the `TelnetReply` into a `Completion[TelnetReply]`, which lets us attach metadata and some other things to our response object.
+`onWrite` is not a method of `TelnetReply`, but actually we are using Scala's type-lifting pattern to lift the `TelnetReply` into a `Completion[TelnetReply]`, which lets us attach metadata and some other things to our response object.
 This way we can tell Colossus to terminate the